Maya-Arteaga/MorphoGlia/README.md

 MorphoGlia has been developed with a focus on user-friendliness and accessibility, making it an ideal tool for the broader scientific community.
 The software is available in two main modes: a software mode and an interface mode, both designed to facilitate ease of use.
 The executable file was generated using PyInstaller (https://pyinstaller.org/en/stable/), while the interactive interface was built using the Tkinter Python library (https://docs.python.org/3/library/tkinter.html).
 For advanced users, direct modification of the source code is recommended to tailor the application to the specific needs of individual experiments.
 This approach allows for greater flexibility and customization, ensuring that MorphoGlia can be adapted to a wide range of research scenarios.

-To use the interface mode, download the MorphoGlia_Interface directory.
+To use the **interface mode**, download the MorphoGlia_Interface directory.
 You can run it from the terminal or through a Python interface.
 Ensure that the files MorphoGlia_app.py and morphoglia.py are located in the same directory.
 You will need to install the necessary libraries.

-The executable mode is available for download at the following link: https://drive.google.com/drive/u/1/folders/15Mu2THZvVH6OTlDZuzf7ftsWyLAiWjUV
+The **executable mode** is available for download at the following link: https://drive.google.com/drive/u/1/folders/15Mu2THZvVH6OTlDZuzf7ftsWyLAiWjUV

-The source code is located in the MorphoGlia_code directory.
+The **source code** is located in the MorphoGlia_code directory.
 This directory includes the interactive mode for point tracking, color mapping to customize cluster colors, and the R and Python scripts needed to reproduce the graphics.

-Also, check out the video "MorphoGlia Tutorial" on YouTube for an example of how to use the MorphoGlia software: https://www.youtube.com/watch?v=OLLS9I8ln48&t=17s
+Also, check out the video **"MorphoGlia Tutorial" on YouTube** for an example of how to use the MorphoGlia software: https://www.youtube.com/watch?v=OLLS9I8ln48&t=17s
 Currently, the software is available for Macs with M1/M2 processors.
 We are working on versions for Intel-based Macs and Windows.